 Sharon Bass currently serves as Juried Artist mentor.
 She can be reached by e-mail at email@example.com

-The Review Panel evaluates each application to gauge the level of artistic merit in the portfolio and professional practice demonstrated by adherence to these guidelines.
+The Review Panel evaluates each application to gauge whether the portfolio would present a credible exhibit at an art gallery and whether the application shows a professional practice, as demonstrated by adherence to these guidelines.

 The Review Panel considers:

-- The body of work: Do the selected pieces demonstrate an understanding of the principles of design?
+- The body of work: Do the selected pieces demonstrate an understanding of the principles of design and composition?
 Are they of high quality?
 Do the images work together to present a focused point of view rather than a sampler of ideas or techniques?

 - The images: Are the images of professional quality?
+Could they appear in an exhibit catalog without -photographing?
 If the edges of your art quilt are not visible in the image, the application will not be accepted.

 - The exhibition record: Are there juried exhibitions?
 Does the exhibition record go beyond local venues?
 Does the exhibition record include art quilt venues, museums or galleries?

-- The resume: Is the resume well-written?
+- The resume: Is the resume easy to read?
 Does it include the expected items in the requested order?

 - The artist statement: Does it connect with the work presented?
 Does it focus on the idea(s) behind the body of work or is it merely a listing of materials and methods?
 Is it clearly written?

-- The artist's blog or website: Is it current?
+- The artist's blog or website: While a website is not required to become a Juried Artist, if the artist has one, the Review Panel will look at it.
+Is it current?
 Does it demonstrate a professional practice?

 Applicants will be notified by email about their application status.
 If you haven’t received a notification email by the end of the month in which the Review Panel meets, please check your spam folders before contacting us at firstname.lastname@example.org.